 It is our great pleasure to welcome you to the website of the 27th International Congress of Onomastic Sciences.

 We are pleased to inform you that the patronage over Congress was taken by the Mayor of the City of Krakow, prof. dr hab.
-Jacek Majchrowski and His Magnificence Rector of the Jagiellonian University, prof. dr hab. med.
-Wojciech Nowak.
+Jacek Majchrowski, and His Magnificence Rector of the Jagiellonian University, prof. dr hab.
+Jacek Popiel.

 Onomastics in interaction with other branches of science